 The manufacturing scenario describes the process of the manufacturing of DMF itself and its distribution processes (charging/discharging).
-DMF is produced 'Confidential Information'.
+DMF is produced either via catalysed reaction of dimethylamine and carbon monoxide in methanol or via the reaction of methyl formate with dimethylamine.
+It may also be prepared on a laboratory scale by reacting dimethylamine with formic acid.

-Within the EU, DMF is manufactured within high integrity contained systems where little potential for exposure exists (PROC 1), according to ECHA (see tables in section B.2 Manufacture and uses of the Annex - Information of hazard and risk for an exhaustive list of PROC).
+Within the EU, DMF is manufactured within high integrity contained systems where little potential for exposure exists (PROC 1), according to ECHA (see Tables A1, A3, A4 and A5) in section B.2 Manufacture and uses of the Annex A: Manufatcure and uses for an exhaustive list of PROC).
 Occasional controlled exposure is only expected during sampling (PROC 2) for quality analysis purposes (PROC 15) and during un-coupling and coupling activities related to transferring operations (PROC 8b).
 Exposure may also arise from incidental breaching of the system for technical maintenance and/or cleaning of the closed system.
 Charging/discharging is undertaken outdoors under containment (semi-closed process).
 This includes transfer into barges, rail cars, road car transport and IBCs as well as repacking of DMF in drums or packs.
-In case of increased process temperatures relevant to sampling or critical uncoupling/coupling activities, respiratory protection equipment is additionally used to ensure adequate control of exposure.
+In case of increased process temperatures relevant to sampling or critical un-coupling/coupling activities, respiratory protection equipment is additionally used to ensure adequate control of exposure.

-The exposure estimation using CHESAR v2.3 for manufacture is given in the Table B69.
-Manufacture of substance - calculated exposures using CHESAR v2.3 and the measured data in Table B70.
-Manufacture of substance - measured data both enclosed in Annex - Information on hazard and risk.
+The exposure estimation using CHESAR v2.3 for manufacture is given in the Table B91 -Manufacture of substance - calculated exposures using CHESAR v2.3 and the measured data in Table B9 - Manufacture of substance - measured data both enclosed in Annex B: Information on hazard, emission/exposure and risk.